View Contact Info

 - Ridgefield Youth Services Bureau

 - Project Resilience

 - Parent leaders

 - Silver Hill Hospital Community Liaison

-There are several community groups under the RCCASA umbrella, these groups work independently, with the support and guidance of RCCASA, sponsoring events, supporting programs, and providing valuable resources.
+There are several community groups under the RCCASA umbrella; these groups work independently with the support and guidance of RCCASA by sponsoring events, supporting programs, and providing valuable resources.

 - The Ridgefield Prevention Council supports a safe and healthy environment for all of Ridgefield’s families through awareness, education and positive alternatives to alcohol and other substance use in an effort to reduce high-risk youth behaviors.
 The RPC website has a comprehensive Substance abuse prevention and treatment resource page.

 - The Ridgefield Youth Commission advocates for the youth of Ridgefield to ensure community development of youth services.
-The goal of the Commission is to foster positive youth development throughout the community to enrich the lives of the youth and their families in the town of Ridgefield.
+The goal of the Commission is to foster positive youth development throughout the community and to enrich the lives of the youth and their families in the Town of Ridgefield.

 - Project Resilience seeks to encourage the development of programs that promote the social and emotional growth and resilience of children and adolescents in Ridgefield.
 Find Project Resilience on facebook.
 Email: firstname.lastname@example.org

 RCCASA also supports the Parent Circle Program, a free parent education and support program for parents of children in key transition grades (K, 5th, 8th).
 The program is facilitated by Doug Barile, LMFT.
 Parent Circles are held at the Ridgefield Library and Registration is via the Ridgefield Libary.